Explaining Caption-Image Interactions in CLIP Models with Second-Order Attributions: Experiments

 \thisfloatsetup{subfloatrowsep=none}

-\paragraph{Object localization.} To systematically assess the visual-linguistic grounding abilities of the analyzed dual encoders, we evaluate the models' localization ability of objects in images that are also mentioned in a given caption.
+\paragraph{Object localization.} Following \citet{gradeclip}, we employ the \gls{pg} framework by \citet{pg} to evaluate how well attributions between objects mentioned within captions and images, correspond to human bounding-box annotations.
+In \gls{flickr}, spans in captions that correspond to bounding-boxes are already annotated.
+In \gls{hnc}, object classes exactly match sub-strings in captions and for \gls{coco}, we identify objects in captions through a dictionary based synonym matching.
 For this experiment, we include all object annotations that correspond to a single instance of its class in the image, and whose bounding-box is larger than one patch.
-For \gls{coco}, we identify class occurrences in the caption through a dictionary based synonym matching.
-For \gls{hnc}, classes exactly match sub-strings in captions and in Flickr30k, respective spans are already annotated.
-This results in 3.5k image-caption pairs from \gls{coco}, 8k pairs from Flickr30k, and 500 pairs from \gls{hnc}.
-We compute attributions between the token span to a class mention in the caption and the image.
-Following \citet{gradeclip}, we then employ the \gls{pg} framework by \citet{pg} to evaluate how well attributions correspond to human bounding-box annotations.
-It defines \gls{pga} as the fraction of cases where the most attributed patch falls within the objects' bounding-box, and \gls{pge} as the fraction of positive attributions within the bounding-box relative to the total attribution across the entire image \citep{odam, scorecam}.
-For the latter we compare both full distributions (Figure \ref{fig:pge} (right)) and median values (mPGE).
-The \gls{pg}-framework is particularly suitable to evaluate the agreement between attributions and bounding-box annotations because it does not require any thresholding and post-processing to construct bounding-box estimates that are then compared to annotations by means of intersection over union or similar metrics.\\ Figure \ref{fig:pge} shows examples from different \gls{pge}-ranges and the corresponding cumulative distributions over the \gls{coco} dataset for the \openclip~models.
-Very high or low values, unambiguously indicate object correspondence or clear failure cases, respectively.
-However, intermediate values often result from attributions extending beyond the bounding box to contextual elements, such as the \emph{tennis court} in the second example.
+This results in 3.5k image-caption pairs from \gls{coco}, 8k pairs from \gls{flickr}, and 500 pairs from \gls{hnc}.
+Within the \gls{pg}-framework, \gls{pga} defines the fraction of cases for which the most attributed patch falls within the objects' bounding-box, and \gls{pge} is the fraction of positive attributions within the bounding-box relative to the total attribution \citep{odam, scorecam}.
+For \gls{pge}, we compare both full distributions (Figure \ref{fig:pge} (right)) and median values (m\gls{pge}).
+Figure \ref{fig:pge} shows examples from different \gls{pge}-ranges and the corresponding cumulative distributions.
+Very high or low values, unambiguously indicate good correspondence or clear failure cases, respectively.
+Intermediate values often result from attributions extending to contextual elements beyond actual bounding boxes, such as the \emph{tennis court} in the second example.